How to Reconstitute Peptides Step-by-Step | PSPeptides

 Can I use sterile water instead of bacteriostatic water?

-Yes, but sterile water contains no preservative, so the reconstituted solution must be used within 24 hours or discarded.
-BAC water’s benzyl alcohol preservative extends usable life to approximately 28 days refrigerated.
+Yes, but sterile water contains no preservative, so when you reconstitute peptides using sterile water the solution must be used within 24 hours or discarded.
+BAC water’s benzyl alcohol preservative extends usable life to approximately 28 days refrigerated, making it the preferred choice for most research applications where researchers need to reconstitute peptides for extended study periods.

 How do I know if my reconstituted peptide has gone bad?

 Signs of degradation include cloudiness, visible particles, color changes (except the normal blue tint of GHK-Cu), or an unusual odor.
-If any of these are present, discard the solution.
+If any of these are present, discard the solution and reconstitute peptides fresh using a new vial.
+Researchers who need to reconstitute peptides for long-term studies should establish baseline visual appearance at the time of reconstitution for future comparison.

 Why does my peptide take a long time to dissolve?